-Most online nursing programs offer clinical and lab opportunities to in-state distance learners with flexible hours that fit their schedule.
-Students attending school out of state may complete their clinical or internship experience through online laboratory simulations.
+Most online nursing programs offer clinical and lab opportunities to in-state distance learners with flexible hours that fit their schedules.
+Students attending school out of state may complete their clinical or nursing internship experience through online laboratory simulations.

-Types of Dual Degree Programs
+Types of Dual Degree Nursing Programs

 MSN/MBA Dual Degree

 Earning an MSN/MBA dual degree typically consists of three years of study.
 It results in both an MBA and master's in nursing.
 In this program, students may seek skills in clinical nursing with a background in business, or they may desire a career in healthcare management and/or consulting.